 To further isolate the cause, the KV (kilovoltage) demand for the affected cylinder should be compared to the other cylinders.
 If the required firing voltage is 20% or higher than the rest, the problem is either too wide a plug gap or a lean fuel condition.
 But if the firing voltage is roughly the same as the other cylinders, the most likely cause is high resistance in the plug wire or spark plug.

-The replacement wires should be routed exactly the same as the originals, and supported by looms or clips so they do not contact the exhaust manifold(s).
+Replacement wires should be routed exactly the same as the originals, and supported by looms or clips so they are kept away from the hot exhaust manifold(s).
+Mounting the wires in looms also prevents them from rubbing against sharp edges that might damage the insulation or cause a misfire.

 Additional items you might need when replacing spark plug wires include spark plugs, a spark plug boot puller (makes removal and installation easier), replacement looms or wire supports for original parts that might be missing, and dielectric grease for tight-fitting boots (makes removal easier next time, and helps keep out water).